One of the LinkedIn things job-hunting executives most frequently want to know is how many LinkedIn connections they should have. They ask:

 I can tell you what I do and why.

-But don’t worry too much if you make a mistake and accept the invitation of a no-goodnik.
-You can always disconnect with them, and they won’t be notified.
+But I know that, if I make a mistake and accept the invitation of a no-goodnik, I can always disconnect with them, and they won’t be notified.

 Why Having a Lot of LinkedIn Connections Is a Good Thing